koas/my-second-pc/README.md

 Two months ago, and because of the COVID-19 global crisis, sadly one of our customers went out of business.
 They were the last ones who still had a working application that used this library.
 Since it's not used anywhere anymore my company authorized me to make the code public.

 I hope it can be useful to someone for something, though I doubt it.
-But I'll settle for showing what could be done with the web technology of the mid- and late 2000s.
+But I'll settle for showing what could be done with the web technology of the mid to late 2000s.